Shopify/polaris/src/components/TextField/README.md

 <!-- content-for: web -->

-### Structure

 Screen readers convey information about text fields automatically through native HTML.

 - Use the `disabled` prop to add the HTML `disabled` attribute to the text field.
 - Use the `readOnly` prop to add the HTML `readonly` attribute to the text field.
-- If you use the `type` prop, then some assistive technologies adapt the software keyboard to the current task.
-This helps merchants with mobility, vision, and cognitive issues to enter information more easily.
+- If you use the `type` prop, then some browsers and assistive technologies adapt the software keyboard to the current task.
+This helps users with mobility, vision, and cognitive issues to enter information more easily.

 Use the `id` prop to provide a unique `id` attribute value for the text field.
 If you don't provide an `id`, then the component generates one automatically.
 All text fields need to have unique `id` values.

 ### Labeling

-The `label` prop is required to convey the purpose of the checkbox to all merchants.
+The `label` prop is required to convey the purpose of the checkbox to all users.

-If there are separate visual cues that convey the purpose of the text field to sighted merchants, then the label can be visually hidden with the `labelHidden` prop.
+If there are separate visual cues that convey the purpose of the text field to sighted users, then the label can be visually hidden with the `labelHidden` prop.

 When you provide help text via the `helpText` prop or an inline error message via the `error` prop, the help or error content is conveyed to screen reader users with the `aria-describedby` attribute.
 This attribute causes the content to be read along with the label, either immediately or after a short delay.

-Use the `placeholder` prop to provide additional instructions.
-However, don’t rely on placeholders alone since the content isn’t always conveyed to all merchants.
+Use the `placeholder` prop only to provide formatting instructions that aren't essential.
+[HTML placeholders can be difficult for users to access.](https://www.nngroup.com/articles/form-design-placeholders/) Don’t rely on placeholders to convey important information since the content isn’t always conveyed to all users.

 <!-- usageblock -->

 #### Do

-- Use the label to provide instructions critical to using the text field
+- Use the label as the primary way to provide instructions critical to using the text field
-- Use help text and placeholder text to provide additional, non-critical instructions
+- Use help text as a secondary way to provide additional, non-critical instructions

 #### Don’t